 \section{Scope and related work}

-In this section, we list related works and existing surveys in the field of data privacy, we detail our criteria for excluding particular data privacy definition from our work, and we list some relevant definitions that were excluded by this criteria.
+In this section, we detail our criteria for excluding particular data privacy definitions from our work, we list some relevant definitions that were excluded by this criteria, and we list related works and existing surveys in the field of data privacy.